microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 ### Problems with current design

-1. The `IMemoryStore` interface has three responsibilities with different cardinalities.
+1. The `IMemoryStore` interface has four responsibilities with different cardinalities.
 2. The `IMemoryStore` interface only supports a fixed schema for data storage, retrieval and search, which limits its usability by customers with existing data sets.
 2. The `IMemoryStore` implementations are opinionated around key encoding / decoding and collection name sanitization, which limits its usability by customers with existing data sets.